 The Department of Historic Resources currently has 3 leases throughout the Commonwealth in support of its mission.
-The total annual lease amount paid in FY 16 was \$331, 577.62.
-The overwhelming majority of annual lease fees pay for headquarters office space in Richmond which houses 35 of our 42 FTEs.
-Other leases include those of our Northern and Western regional offices at Stephens City and Salem which house collectively 6 FTEs.
+The total annual lease amount paid in FY 18 was \$338,655.98.
+The overwhelming majority of annual lease fees pay for headquarters office space in Richmond which houses 36 of our 41 FTEs.
+Other leases include those of our Northern and Western regional offices at Stephens City and Salem which house collectively 5 FTEs.
 Management of these leased spaces is a collective effort between DHR and the Department of Real Estate Services (DRES).
-Besides the day-to-day management of the leased space, DHR has no major physical plant projects planned.
-However, in order to improve efficiencies in business functions, the agency did close its Petersburg location in 2016 which housed its fiscal staff and moved those employees to its headquarters in Richmond.
+In order to improve efficiencies in business functions, the agency did close its Petersburg location in 2016 which housed its fiscal staff and moved those employees to its headquarters in Richmond.
 In order to do that, slight reconfiguring of the office space was done.
 Although this was the best business decision for the agency, space is now at a premium.
-Without funding to transition from paper to digital records, the Richmond headquarters will run out of space for records storage.
+Without additional funding to transition from paper to digital records, the Richmond headquarters will run out of space for records storage.